-Green number-plate scheme to start on 8 December
+Green number-plate scheme begins

 The new number-plates are intended to make it easier to identify zero-emission vehicles, "helping local authorities design and put in place new policies to incentivise people to own and drive them".
 Shapps said: “A green recovery is key to helping us achieve our net-zero carbon commitments while also promoting economic growth.
 Green number plates could unlock a number of incentives for drivers and increase awareness of cleaner vehicles on our roads, showing people that a greener transport future is within our grasp.”